arvi/meteor-vagrant/README.md

 2. Where you run **vagrant gatling-rsync-auto** command so you can edit locally. *See* ***Syncing local file changes*** *section*
 3. Where you run **meteor mongo** command to access mongodb. *See* ***Accessing MongoDB*** *section*
 4. Your local project directory (optional, if you prefer to do it via finder)

+##Removing meteor app
+Note: This will remove the app in /meteor, /vagrant, and your local meteor project directory

+1. Make sure you've already done **vagrant ssh** to your meteor projects directory before doing this
+2. Make sure **vagrant gatling-rsync-auto** has been run in another tab
+3. **cd /meteor**
+4. **rm -rf test-app**

 ##Thanks to the ff:
 1. https://github.com/mfasanya/vagrant-meteor (brilliant Vagrantfile configuration)